 I did indeed launch this blog and I do contribute to it on the regular.
 I do have quite a few subscribers but I would like to make more of a difference.
 I wish I could be a published author without losing my pension and therefore my medical coverage.

 What really amazed me about all of this is that she was born in 2003, the same year I had first tried my hand at writing.

 I don’t think she ever read my Original Stories from 2003 because Expage was taken down and I don’t recall ever telling them to her, but looking back, maybe I should have.
 Maybe she could have been inspired to write similar and provided many wonderful things for her peers like I did.
 But then again, she was thirteen when she passed and I was sixteen when I started writing, so maybe our maturity levels were different then again maybe not.

 While I am no longer part of that family, mostly due to irreconcilable differences and the fact that my now ex-wife and I came from two completely different cultures forever at odds with one another.
 I, however, wish them no ill.
 And I even find myself praying for them, now!

-I wish that Autumn would have lived and gone on to be much more successful than I.
+I wish that if Autumn would have lived, she would have gone on to be much more successful than I.

 She definitely had the potential to.

-I don’t know the mind of God especially on how He decides who should live and who should die, but more than ever, I need to share my talent with the world, any which way I am able to.
+I don’t know the mind of God especially on how He decides who should live and who should die, but more than ever, I need to share my talent with the world, any which way I am able.